Omnicare

-Omnicare is an American company working in the health-care industry.
+Omnicare, Inc. is an American company working in the health-care industry.
 It was established in April 1981 as a spinoff of healthcare businesses from Chemed and W. R. Grace and Company.
 It is currently a pharmacy specializing in nursing homes.
 In 2015, Omnicare was acquired by CVS Health.

 Controversy

 In 2012, the Federal Trade Commission (FTC) sued Omnicare to block its hostile takeover of its rival PharMerica under federal anti-trust law.
 The FTC alleged that the acquisition would boost drug costs and inflate Medicare expenditures by consolidating the industry and reducing price competition.
 PharMerica owned 97 long-term-care pharmacies, while Omnicare owned approximately 200.
 The merger would have given Omnicare a 57% market share versus two percent for its nearest, non-PharMerica rival.
 Because of the FTC opposition, the takeover was terminated.